 Berkeley County man admits to firearms charge

-MARTINSBURG, WEST VIRGINIA – Bradley Allen Bowers, of Martinsburg, West Virginia, has admitted to a firearms charge, United States Attorney Bill Powell announced.
+MARTINSBURG, WEST VIRGINIA – Tyrone Greenfield, of Martinsburg, West Virginia, has admitted to a firearms charge, United States Attorney William Ihlenfeld announced.

-Bowers faces up to 10 years incarceration and a fine of up to $250,000.
+Greenfield faces up to 10 years of incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.